Pankaj Advani (billiards player)

-Pankaj Arjan Advani (born 24 July 1985) is an Indian billiards and former professional snooker player.
-He is a 25-time International Billiards and Snooker Federation (IBSF) world champion.
-He has won 17 billiards world titles, the IBSF World Billiards Championship on 16 occasions and the World Team Billiards Championship once.
+Pankaj Arjan Advani (born 24 July 1985) is an Indian billiards and professional snooker player.
+He is a 27-time International Billiards and Snooker Federation (IBSF) world champion.
+He has won 20 billiards world titles, the IBSF World Billiards Championship on 17 occasions and the World Team Billiards Championship once.
 In snooker, he won the IBSF World Snooker Championship three times, IBSF World six-red championship twice and the IBSF World Team Cup and IBSF World Team Championship one time each.
 He has the record number of IBSF world championships.
 He became a snooker professional in 2012/2013.

 In recognition of his achievements, the Government of India has bestowed several awards upon Advani: the Arjuna Award in 2004, Major Dhyan Chand Khel Ratna in 2006, Padma Shri in 2009 and Padma Bhushan in 2018.